aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/index.rst

 .. _aiidalab 19.05: https://github.com/aiidalab/aiidalab-metapkg/releases/tag/tutorial-2019-05
 .. _Quantum Espresso 6.3: https://github.com/QEF/q-e/releases/tag/qe-6.3

-These are the notes of the `AiiDA tutorial on writing reproducible workflows for computational materials science <http://www.aiida.net/tutorial-reproducible-workflows/>`__  (supported by MARVEL, Psi-k, MaX, swissuniversitites and INTERSECT) taking place from May 21-24, 2019 at EPF Lausanne, Switzerland.
+These are the notes of the `AiiDA tutorial on writing reproducible workflows for computational materials science <http://www.aiida.net/tutorial-reproducible-workflows/>`__  which took place from May 21-24, 2019 at EPF Lausanne, Switzerland.

+While participants of the tutorial used virtual machines on a cloud service, you can follow the tutorial just as well using the Quantum Mobile VirtualBox image linked above.

 Writing reproducible workflows for computational materials science
 ==================================================================